What is a sustainable website?

 The advantage of a bespoke sustainable website

 Website builders often bloat projects and limit the functionality available.
 This leads to inefficient websites.
 Whereas a web designer offering a bespoke solution can optimise the performance of the website.
 Website builders are a great tool to use for businesses who want a quick and easy approach to building an online presence.
 However a developer offering a bespoke solution will be able to write an optimised website that performs better.
 The designer can also have full control of the user experience to ensure content is easy to find.
 The administrator does not need to squeeze the content into a pre existing template provided by a website builder.
 A bespoke website can meet the exact requirements of the business.
 Designers and developers have relevant experience and technical knowledge.
-They can use this experience and knowledge to produce a high quality sustainable website within a good timeframe.
+They can use this experience and knowledge to produce a high quality low carbon website within a good timeframe.

 Illustration of a lightbulb to represent having an idea.